Cracking and Stability of Non-Rotating Relativistic Spheres with Anisotropic Internal Stresses: Static, Uncharged, Anisotropic Matter Distribution

-\textbf{Theorem:} For static spherically symmetric spacetime metric (\ref{InMetric}) with energy-momentum tensor (\ref{NVEMTensor}) inside the stellar configuration and having decreasing density with respect to radial variable $r$, the potentially stable regions are those for which gradient of anisotropy with respect to radial variable $r$ is less than or equal to zero and potentially unstable regions are those for which gradient of anisotropy with respect to radial variable $r$ is positive.\\ \textbf{Proof: Case-I} Gradient of anisotropy with respect to radial variable $r$ is less than or equal to zero
+\textbf{Theorem:} For a static spherically symmetric interior spacetime metric (\ref{InMetric}) with energy-momentum tensor (\ref{EMTensor}) with decreasing density with respect to radial variable $r$, the potentially stable regions are those for which gradient of anisotropy with respect to radial variable $r$ is greater than or equal to zero and potentially unstable regions are those for which gradient of anisotropy with respect to radial variable $r$ is negative.\\\\ \textbf{Proof:} Assume that the gradient of anisotropy with respect to radial variable $r$ is greater than or equal to zero.
+This implies that $\frac{d\Delta}{dr}\geq 0$.
+Since $\frac{d\rho}{dr}\leq 0$, we get $\frac{d\Delta}{dr}/\frac{d\rho}{dr}\leq 0$, implying that $\frac{d\Delta}{d\rho}\leq 0$.
+By definition of anisotropy, we get $\frac{d}{d\rho}\left(p_{\perp}-p_{r} \right)\leq 0$ leading to the inequality